My nickname used to be Andy.

 I owe this recipe to the maker of the Lara Bar.
 This bar combines nuts and dried fruit and is a hit in the health food market.
 Walmart now carries Lara Bars.
 The nuts in the Lara Bar aren't soaked, however, and once I understood the health benefits of soaked almonds, I was determined to make my own Lara Bar.

-I discovered a soaked adaptation on the website GNOWFGLINS and tweaked the recipe to achieve my goal.
 This recipe requires a food processor, something I purchased for the sole purpose of making these bars.
 Which leads me to wonder, "How have I lived without a food processor?"
 It truly is a wondrous tool.

 My 12-year-old daughter Kaitlyn entered the Andy Bar recipe at the recent county fair.
 The judges raved, and gave her a purple ribbon in the health food category.
 These bars are appealing to everyone, even those unaccustomed to a fructose-forsaking diet.